deveshksrivastava/nextjsts/src/README.md

 	⁃	New router with support for Nested layouts
 	⁃	Vercel OG Image genration
 	⁃	Increase your engagement rate next/link

+## Vercel
+  - Vercel is an end-to-end platform for developers, that allows you to create and deploy your web application.
+Vercel provides the following features to enable you to serve fast and personalized content to your users:

+  - Deployments - Managing your deployments is at the heart of everything Vercel does.
+Once you import your project, Vercel automatically handles the configuration of the build settings for your framework.
+Vercel also provides build logs, to help you to identify issues before you deploy to production.

+  - CI/CD - As you're developing a project, Vercel automatically provides a preview deployment with its own URL.
+The preview URL is automatically integrated with your connected Git provider and is accessible in the body of your pull request.
+Once your pull request is merged into the main branch, Vercel will make a Production Deployment.

+  - Custom domains - By default, Vercel assigns a domain to every deployment, but you can also update it to point to a custom domain.
+You can buy a custom domain either through Vercel or a third party, and Vercel will handle all the necessary configuration, such as DNS and SSL certificates.

+  - Monitoring your project - Once your site is available to users, you can use Checks, Analytics, and Usage to monitor how well your site is performing.

 ## best github repo:
 Open [VERCEL GITHUB](https://github.com/vercel/commerce) git for versel